DomnicaDS/IBM-DS-Capstone-Project/README.md

 - selected top 10 categories for clustering
 - used KMeans to cluster the data

-### The raport and presentation will be redone, as I completed them quickly while under deadline.
-### I'm devoted to redo the project and improve my work.
+The project will be redone including presentation and report in order to improve my work and show the progress with version 2.